FelidaeFundConservation/wildepod.org/README.md

 # Django Website for WildePod (Felidae Conservation Fund)

----

-## Local dev

-Quick Setup
+## Quick Setup
+Check the configuration of your environment

 1. Git clone this repo
 2. Create a virtualenv
 3. `pip install -r requirements.txt`
 4. Install SASS compiler - Sass is a stylesheet language that’s compiled to CSS.
 It is installed on the OS level, not in the virtualenv.
    * https://sass-lang.com/install
-   * If you're using MacOs/Linux , it's  brew install sass/sass/sass
+   * If you're using MacOs/Linux , it's  `brew install sass/sass/sass`
    Install Homebrew package manater if you still don't have (https://brew.sh)
 5. Set env variables:
-    * export GOOGLE_CLOUD_PROJECT=wildepod-339517
+    * `export GOOGLE_CLOUD_PROJECT=wildepod-339517`
-    * export PYTHONPATH=<your_project_path>
+    * `export PYTHONPATH=<your_project_path>`
 6. At this point, to perform all checkup locally, you mut have a sqlite running.
-View DATABASES variable in: /config/settings/local.py
+View DATABASES variable in: `/config/settings/local.py`

-7. The site must be running:
-    * ./manage.py runserver --settings=config.settings.local
+Run Django

+1. Make migrations - `python manage.py makemigrations --settings=config.settings.local`
+   (Note: This may not work since `migrations` folder is gitignored for now and Django requires the folder's existence.
+   To fix that for now, simply create python packages named `migrations` in each of the app packages.
+   This has to be a package so the `migrations` folder must have a `__init__.py` file or django can't see it.
+2. Apply migrations - `python manage.py migrate --settings=config.settings.local`
+3. Create superuser - `python manage.py createsuperuser --settings=config.settings.local`
+4. Run server - `python manage.py runserver --settings=config.settings.local`

+This should have things running on `localhost:8000` and use a local sqlite db
+### Initalize some data - hacky version

+1. Download the "active camera data" & "Camera inventory" sheets from the Slack channel
+2. Alter lines 7-10 of `scratch/load.py` file accordingly depending on where the downloaded files are saved
+3. Run `python manage.py shell --settings=config.settings.local < scratch/load.py`

+This should be fine for those spreadsheets.
+If there is any error, add that row to the skip list in the code

+## Local development environment
+To have a fully operational environment for development, you need to have access to the project's GCP.

-Google Cloud SDK
+### Google Cloud SDK

 1. You should have Google Cloud SDK installed (https://cloud.google.com/sdk/docs/install)
 2. Ask for your credentials on Goggle Cloud, to the WildePod adminstrators.